Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

 Knicks' Last Game

 The Heat knocked off the Knicks, 109-101, on Monday.
-Butler scored a team-high 27 points for the Heat, and added six rebounds and 10 assists.
+Butler scored a team-high 27 points for the Heat, and chipped in six rebounds and 10 assists.
 Jalen Brunson had 32 points, plus four rebounds and 11 assists, for the Knicks.

 |Name